semihbiygit/spring-boost-cli/README.md

 - Quickly generate the base code for your Spring Boot projects.
 - Easily configure database settings for MySQL, H2, PostgreSQL, and MSSQL.
 - Efficiently create models, repositories, services, and controllers with just one command.
-- Seamless integration with popular Java build tools like Maven and Gradle.
+- Seamless integration with popular Java build tool Maven.
 - User-friendly command-line interface using the Picocli library.

 ## Getting Started